nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 - TimerLogic class
 - Timer class

+The `Parser` component
+- Parses user inputs in the main session and the study session
+- Ensures the input adheres to the allowed command inputs, i.e. program will ask the user to key in a new input if it does not recognise the inputs given.

 The `StudyCommand` component
 - Accepts user inputs in the study session
 - Facilitates interaction between Parser and TimerLogic